JanuaryLabs/serverize/src/pages/guides/nuxtjs.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: 'Using Bundlers with Serverize'
+title: 'Deploy Nuxt.js to Serverize'
-subtitle: 'dle that code, deploy that app'
+subtitle: 'Learn how to Serverize your Nuxt.js with different build modes (SSG, SSR, SPA)'
 author: 'Adam Koskovki'
 date: '2024-10-22T00:00:00.000Z'
 ---

-### Table of Contents

-- Prerequisites
-- Add Dockerfile
-- Deploy
-- Automating Deployments with CI/CD
-- Takeaways

-### TL;DR
+## TL;DR

-Use **`npx serverize setup vite`** to auto configure your project.
+Use **`npx serverize setup nuxt`** to auto configure your Nuxt.js project.
 Continue if you'd like to understand the steps in more detail and customize the setup further.

-### Project Structure
+## Project Structure

 Once you've finished adding the required files, your project should look like this: